18F/open-data-maker/INSTALL.md

 DATA_PATH=presidents rake import
 ```

-to restart with new data (deleting all the indices):
+to clear the data (deleting all the indices):
 ```
 rake delete:all
 ```